 What are some of the challenges that veterans face when transitioning into the civilian workforce and how does CSU help veterans overcome any such challenges?

 There is the potential for post-traumatic stress disorder (PTSD) and other health-related impacts.
-There are a lot of skills learnt and obtained in the ADF that don’t always correlate to a civilian-recognised qualification, which can make it difficult to get a job without a certificate to say you can do it.
+You learn a lot of skills in the ADF that don’t always correlate to a civilian-recognised qualification, which can make it difficult to get a job without a certificate to say you can do it.

 CSU helps by offering many support services around mental health as well as by providing the civilian-recognised qualifications required to get someone a job.